ikernunezca/CMS/Readme_CMS.txt

 ## C) Workflow for the Wilcoxon-Test (Suppl.
 Fig 2) (Suppl.
 Figure 3):
+	* Splicit files generated during the study's run are available in ~/CMS/data/DisGeNET/random/RandomizationsWith12to30/.
+Each archive correspond to a randomized version of the original downloaded database from DisGeNET.
+To run the process with this files, just jump to the point 5 of this paragraph.

 	1. Open a terminal/console, and go to the directory (cd) where your CMS folder has been dowloaded.
 	2. Access CMS folder and launch R from the terminal.
 	3. Launch the 'DisGeNET_Preprocessing_v2.R' script's content in this terminal.
 DO NOT close the R session when the run is over.